kosbr/kosbr.github.io/_posts/2015-08-22-sign-detect.markdown

   ![Positive selection](/images/articles/opencv/many_signs.jpg)

- I had to repeat it for several times, so I had written a util program to automate the process of creating positive selection.
+ I had to repeat it for several times, so I had written the util program to automate the process of creating positive selection.
 It accepts a scan with a lot of signs, divides it into small images (one per sign) and creates a file with positive selection for openCV training.
 Negative selection was made of some books about Assembler.
 So the negative selection is just a lot of scans of books.
  As a result I had 594 positive samples and 1594 negative images.

- To train the algorithm I used folowing parameters:
+ To train the algorithm I used following parameters:

   {% highlight bash %}
   opencv_traincascade.exe -data haar -vec samples.vec